Carbonado, Washington

 Carbonado (/ka:rb@'neidou/) is a town in Pierce County, Washington, United States.
-Carbonado is located near the Carbon River in northern Pierce County, approximately 50 miles (80 km) southeast of Seattle.
-Carbonado is the last town before entering Mount Rainier National Park and is also a popular spot for jeeping.
-Carbonado served as an important coal mining community in the late nineteenth and early twentieth centuries, when the town operated the largest coal mine in Pierce County.
+It is located near the Carbon River in the north of the county, approximately 50 mi southeast of Seattle.
+Carbonado is the last town before entering Mount Rainier National Park Carbon River Entrance.
+The town also served as an important coal mining community in the late nineteenth and early twentieth centuries, when the town operated the largest coal mine in Pierce County.
 The population was 734 at the 2020 census.

 History

-Carbonado was one of quite a few towns in the Carbon River valley to be settled during an economic boom in the region.
-The boom was brought on by raw material demands in nearby growing towns such as Seattle and Tacoma.
+Carbonado was one of several in the Carbon River valley to be settled during an economic boom in the region.
+The boom was brought on by the demand for raw material in nearby growing cities such as Seattle and Tacoma.
 Starting with the town of Wilkeson and moving on through Burnett, Carbonado, Montezuma, Fairfax, and finally Manley Moore, these settlements sprawled up the valley to the very boundary of Mount Rainier National Park.
-Most of these towns were company towns, meaning that they specialized in the harvest of raw materials on the plot of land that the town was situated on which was owned by a commercial company.
-Often—and such was the case of Carbonado—the company also owned the houses and the energy resources as well.
+Most of these towns were company towns, meaning that they specialized in the harvest of raw materials on the plot of land on which the town was situated, which was owned by a commercial company.
+Often – and such was the case of Carbonado – the company owned the houses and energy resources as well.
 The energy resource in Carbonado was also the raw material that the citizens of the company town were harvesting, coal.

-More than 100 miners died in mining accidents in and around Carbonado, including 31 killed in an explosion in Carbon Hill Coal Company's Mine Number 7 on December 9, 1899.
+More than 100 miners died in mining accidents in and around Carbonado, including 31 who were killed in an explosion in Carbon Hill Coal Company's Mine Number 7 on December 9, 1899.

-During the time of the initial boom in the valley Carbonado grew to rival the size of Tacoma at the time.
-The railroad, which was integral to the transportation of people, of the raw materials harvested and the supplies need by the towns, stretched all the way up the valley too.
-Not only did it service the towns but also several homesteads farther up the valley.
-These homesteads were settled predominantly by Polish immigrants.
-They supplied the towns down the valley with fresh milk and eggs.
-Two survive to present day, one known as Carbon River Ranch (the main house is the old Fairfax school and can be seen from the highway) and the other formerly known as Huckle-Chuck.
-At Huckle-Chuck the original homesteaders house and one of their barns are still used and functional.
+During the time of the initial boom in the valley, Carbonado grew to rival the size of Tacoma.
+The railroad, integral to the transportation of people, supplies and exported materials, extended all the way up the valley, servicing the towns and several homesteads.
+These were settled predominantly by Polish immigrants, and supplied the towns down the valley with fresh milk and eggs.
+Two survive today, one known as Carbon River Ranch (the main house is the old Fairfax school and can be seen from Washington State Route 165) and the other formerly known as Huckle-Chuck.
+At Huckle-Chuck, the original house and one of the barns are still used and functional.
 At the peak of the boom both of these homesteads and the towns which they supplied were quite productive and lively.